According to your day tour, you will explore the following famous Temples:

 It is said that the Glory of the Kathmandu Valley was started from this point.

-This stupa consists of a dome at its base, above which it has a cubical structure painted with and the stupa has a large pair of the eyes on each of the four sides of the main stupa which symbolize the wisdom and Compassion.
-Above each pair of the eye, you can see there is another eye which is also called as third eyes.
-It is said that these third eyes emanate cosmic rays when Buddha preaches which acts as a message to the heavenly beings and beings below the human realm cannot come to the earth to listen to the Buddha's teaching and also the cosmic rays relieve their suffering when the Buddha preaches.
-This third eye is also called the Wisdom eyes, a curly symbol, symbolizing the nose which looks like a question marks, which is a Nepali sign of figuring the number one.
+This stupa consists of a dome at its base, above which it has a cubical structure painted with and the stupa has a large pair of eyes on each of the four sides of the main stupa which symbolize wisdom and Compassion.
+Above each pair of eyes, you can see there is another eye which is also called as third eye.
+It is said that these third eyes emanate cosmic rays when Buddha preaches which acts as a message to the heavenly beings and beings below the human realm cannot come to the earth to listen to the Buddha's teaching also the cosmic rays relieve their suffering when the Buddha preaches.
+This third eye is also called the Wisdom eye, a curly symbol, symbolizing the nose which looks like a question mark, which is a Nepali sign of figuring the number one.
 This sign represents the unity of all the things existing in the world as well as the only paths to enlightenment through the teaching of Buddha and you can also see there presents the toran above each of the four sides.
-Behind and above the toran you can see the thirteen tiers, above all the tiers there is small space above where the Gajur is present.
+Behind and above the toran you can see the thirteen tiers, above all the tiers there is a small space above where the Gajur is present.
 This stupa has many artifacts inside it.

-This beautiful shrine is the best place to observe the religious harmony in Nepal. this place is always crowded but the largest crowds of the people here are seen on the Buddha's birthday which usually falls in May.
+This beautiful shrine is the best place to observe the religious harmony in Nepal. this place is always crowded but the largest crowds of people here are seen on the Buddha's birthday which usually falls in May.

 Boudhnath

-According to the legend, the king constructed the stupa as the act of penance after unwittingly killing his father.
+According to the legend, the king constructed the stupa as an act of penance after unwittingly killing his father.
 The first stupa was cracked during the Mughal in the 14th century, so the current stupa is a recent construction.

 Pashupatinath Temple

 In this temple, the cremation of the Hindus takes place on the platforms along the rivers.
 So for this only Hindus are allowed to enter through the gates of the main temples.
-While entering you will see Shiva Lingam and facing the temple you will see the largest statue of the Nandi the bull-the vehicle of Lord Shiva.
+While entering you will see Shiva Lingam and facing the temple you will see the largest statue of the Nandi the bull vehicle of Lord Shiva.

 The biggest festival Maha Shivaratri festival in the spring attracts thousands of devotees from both Nepal and India.

-Visit the Pashupatinath temple for the mix-matched culture, religions and spiritual experience. located on the banks of the Bagmati Rivers, you can also explore the Deupatan, Gaurighat-a holy baths, Kutumbahal, Gaushala, Pingalasthan, and Sleshmantak forest and you can see around 429 temples, 15 Shivalayas, and 12 Jyotirlinga to explore and collect memories.
+Visit the Pashupatinath temple for the mix-matched culture, religions, and spiritual experience. located on the banks of the Bagmati Rivers, you can also explore the Deupatan, Gaurighat-a holy baths, Kutumbahal, Gaushala, Pingalasthan, and Sleshmantak forest and you can see around 429 temples, 15 Shivalayas, and 12 Jyotirlinga to explore and collect memories.

-Another culturally socking thing you can see while exploring Pashupatinath temple is the beautiful images of the local women washing her clothes downstream of the river.
+Another culturally shocking thing you can see while exploring Pashupatinath temple is the beautiful images of the local woman washing her clothes downstream of the river.
 You can see the water of the Bagmati is not clear as it contains the animal's fat because of the ashes of cremated Shiva Followers and easily washes the dirt from the linen and it is believed that this is how the soap was invented.

 Kathmandu Durbar Square

 The southern end of Kathmandu Durbar Square is one of the most curious attractions of this palace in Nepal as it is known as the Kumari Chowk.
-This gilded cage contains the Raj kumara- which is also known as "The Living Goddess", a girl chosen through the ancient and the mystical selection process to become the Hindu Mother Goddess, Durga.
+This gilded cage contains the Raj kumara- which is also known as "The Living Goddess", a girl chosen through the ancient and mystical selection process to become the Hindu Mother Goddess, Durga.
 You can only see her in the Indra Jatra as during this time she takes a tour of the city during this festival, during this festival she is carried around from place to place in her chariot.
-She also makes the public appearance during the other few festivals otherwise the interested devotees can visit and worship here by paying to her guards.
+She also makes a public appearance during the other few festivals otherwise interested devotees can visit and worship here by paying to her guards.
 It is said that doom is upon you if she refuses to let you worship her.

 The major highlights of exploring the Kathmandu Durbar Square are visiting the beautiful temple of Kastha Mandap, Maru Ganesh Temple, Mahadev Temple, Shiva Parvati Temple, Bhagwati Temple, Old Palace, Saraswati Temple, Krishna Octangular Temple, Jagannath Temple, Taleju temple and many more others.